zakrzewskib/notes-internship-task/README.md

 I wanted to keep data in LocalStorage, but I couldn't do it, so after refreshing the page, data is lost.

-Time spent on project: 4 hours.
+Time spent on project: about 4.5 hours.

 Screenshots:
 ![image](https://user-images.githubusercontent.com/56975218/157441275-6dbda679-15c8-4bbb-99b9-f79bf76fca3e.png)